-On 31/12/2019, the Group had accumulated carried forward tax losses in its subsidiaries on part of which a provision was made for deferred tax asset of amount \in 1.597 thousand (31/12/2018: \in 5.370 thousand) as the Management considered that the recognition criteria were met.
+On 31/12/2019, the Group had accumulated carried forward tax losses in its subsidiaries on part of which a provision was made for deferred tax asset of amount \in 474 thousand (2018: \in 3.673 th.) and the Company had accumulated carried forward tax losses in its subsidiaries on part of which a provision was made for deferred tax asset of amount \in 0 thousand (2018: \in 2.375 th.), as the Management considered that the recognition criteria were met.
 For the part of tax losses on which a deferred tax asset has been recognized, the Management estimates that they will be covered against taxable profits before their expiration date.